Top 100 Countries by Population Growth Rate, 2025

 Why use 2024 for a 2025 ranking?

-Because 2024 is the latest broadly comparable annual year currently visible across the global dataset.
-Using it openly as a 2025 proxy is more honest than presenting a fully closed 2025 world ranking before that data cycle is complete.
+Because 2024 is the latest broadly comparable annual year currently available across the global dataset.
+It is used as the 2025 snapshot reference because a fully closed 2025 world ranking is not yet available.

 Why do some European countries already have negative growth?